 AOP with Spring Framework

 One of the key components of Spring Framework is the Aspect oriented programming (AOP) framework.
-Aspect Oriented Programming entails breaking down program logic into distinct parts called so-called concerns.
+Aspect-Oriented Programming entails breaking down program logic into distinct parts called so-called concerns.
 The functions that span multiple points of an application are called cross-cutting concerns and these cross-cutting concerns are conceptually separate from the application's business logic.
-There are various common good examples of aspects like logging, auditing, declarative transactions, security, and caching etc.
+There are various common good examples of aspects like logging, auditing, declarative transactions, security, caching, etc.

 Before we start working with AOP, let us become familiar with the AOP concepts and terminology.
 These terms are not specific to Spring, rather they are related to AOP.